Cosserat micropolar and couple-stress elasticity models of flexomagnetism at finite deformations: Numerical investigation

 The variational formulations presented in the previous sections are nonlinear.
 Consequently, the solution follows via the Newton--Raphson method, for which the directional derivatives of the functional with respect to iteration-increments are computed using automatic differentiation.
 For the discretisation of the displacement field we employ vector-valued $\C^0(\Vol)$-continuous cubic Lagrange elements $\disp \in \CG^3(\Vol) \otimes \R^3$.
 The Cosserat rotation tensor is computed using Euler-matrices $\Coss(\bm{\theta}) = \Coss_z(\theta_z) \Coss_y (\theta_y) \Coss_x(\theta_x)$ with

 The corresponding rotation vector is discretised using quartic Lagrange elements $\bm{\theta} \in \CG^{4}(\Vol) \otimes \R^3$ to mitigate possible couple-locking effects \cite{CRISFIELD1990131,Harsch}.
-This does not solve the susceptibility of Euler-matrices to gimbal-locking \cite{Hemingway2018}.
-However, this scenario is less likely to occur for uniaxial rotation tests.
+This does not solve the susceptibility of Euler-matrices to gimbal-locking \cite{Hemingway2018}. \AS{However, although this issue may arise under multiaxial rotations, it does not occur in our uniaxial benchmark tests}.
 Now, to retrieve the Curl, we first observe the general structure of an Euler matrix around some Cartesian axis $\xi$ is given by

 with \textbf{no summation} over repeating $\xi$-indices.
 Consequently, its derivative with respect to some arbitrary axis is given by

 Thus, the Curl reads

 The correct space for the vectorial potential is the N\'ed\'elec \cite{SKY2024104155,Zaglmayr2006,SKY2024115568} space $\amag \in \Ned_I^p(\Vol)$.
 However, in general, a vector-potential formulation of magnetostatics is not automatically well-posed.
 This is because all vectorial potentials of the form $\amag + \nabla \psi$ satisfy $\tbmag = \curl(\amag + \nabla \psi) = \curl \amag$.
 To re-enforce uniqueness of the solution it is thus common to introduce the Coulomb gauge \cite{Zaglmayr2006}